Moldovan cuisine: Beverages

 Non-alcoholic beverages include stewed-fruit compotes and fruit juice.
 Popular alcoholic beverages are divin (Moldovan brandy), beer, and local wine.

 European grapes are used in the wine making.
 Popular grapes include Sauvignon, Cabernet, and Muscat.
 The main domestic Moldovan varieties include Fetească, Rara neagră, and Busuioacă albă.

 Sparkling wine has a special place in Moldovan cuisine.
 The country produces large quantities of classic white and pink sparkling wines, as well as red sparkling wines that were originally introduced in Moldova.
 The most famous sparkling wines are those made in the Cricova winery.
 Well-known brands of Moldovan sparkling wines are Negru de Purcari, Moldova, Chişinău, Cricova, Muscat spumant, National, Nisporeni, etc. They are made from a wide range of European grape varieties, including Chardonnay, Pinot blanc, Pinot gris, Pinot menie, Sauvignon, Aligote, Traminer pink, Muscat blanc, Cabernet Sauvignon, and Pinot noir.
 The local variety Feteasca Albă, also used in sparkling wines, has been cultivated in Moldova since the times of ancient Dacia.

+Cookbook

+The first cookbook in the Romanian language, 200 Proven Recipes for Dishes, Pastries, and Other Household Works, was written in 1841 in Iași, in the Principality of Moldova, by Costache Negruzzi and Mihail Kogălniceanu.